No Longer Allowed in Another World: Characters

 Toru, another otherworlder, initially clashes with Sensei and the others but changes his ways after repeated defeats, eventually assisting them in their struggles.

 Media

 Manga

 Written by Hiroshi Noda and illustrated by Takahiro Wakamatsu, No Longer Allowed in Another World started on Shogakukan's Yawaraka Spirits website on October 2, 2019.
-The series entered a three month hiatus on June 25, 2025, and will start its final arc upon its return on October 29.
+The series entered a three-month hiatus on June 25, 2025, and resumed with its final arc upon its return on October 29.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 10, 2020.
-As of April 11, 2025, thirteen volumes have been released.
+As of July 10, 2026, 15 volumes have been released.

 The manga is licensed in North America by Seven Seas Entertainment.
 The first volume was released in January 2023.
 In Southeast Asia, the manga is licensed by Shogakukan Asia.